Hill’s Prescription Diet Weight Reduction R/D Canine Dog Food is not rated due to its intentional therapeutic design.

-Fiber (estimated dry matter content) = 13.1%
+Fiber (estimated dry matter content) = 14.6%

 |Estimated Nutrient Content

-|Dry Matter Basis||35%||8%||49%|
+|Dry Matter Basis

-|Calorie Weighted Basis||33%||19%||47%|
+|Calorie Weighted Basis

 The first ingredient in this dog food is corn.
 Corn is an inexpensive and controversial cereal grain.
 And aside from its energy content, this grain is of only modest nutritional value to a dog.

 On the brighter side, by-product meals are meat concentrates and contain nearly 300% more protein than fresh chicken.

-The fifth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
+The fourth ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
 Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.

 Although soybean meal contains 48% protein, this ingredient would be expected to have a lower biological value than meat and can notably boost the total protein reported on the label — a factor that will be considered when judging the actual meat content of this dog food.